 Downtown Crossings was actually one of my favorite parts of Boston.
 I was there during the weekend, and while it was busy, I didn’t feel like it was crowded.
 It’s hard to describe, but I liked the “feel” of the area.
 There’s so much to do and enjoy.
 In contrast to New York’s rush, rush mentality, at Downtown Crossings, I could relax and just wander around at my own pace.
 I felt comfortable.

 Walk Along the Boston Harbor

 As somebody who lives in a rural area, far from any decent sized body of water, I particularly enjoy walking along the water, whether it be on a sidewalk or beach.
 That, of course, meant that I had to make a stop at the Boston Harbor.
 It was nice to take a stroll along the harbor and watch all of the ships.
 I was surprised to find that there were many ships that offered all sorts of tours and cruises.
-If I’d had more time, I probably would have considered actually going on one!
+If I’d had than just one day in Boston, I probably would have considered actually going on one!

-I suggest ending the day at Skywalk Observatory in the Prudential Center.
+I suggest ending your one day in Boston at Skywalk Observatory in the Prudential Center.
 The observatory is on the 50th, and there aren’t too many other tall buildings around, so you can get some great views of the city.
 Many of the pictures you see on Boston postcards were taken from the Skywalk Observatory.

 I chose to get to the observatory in the late afternoon so I could get pictures of the city when there was still daylight.
 Then, I hung around until after the sun went down so I could appreciate the city when it was all lit up.
 If you decide to hang around like I did, you won’t have to worry about being bored.
 Along with breathtaking views of the city, Skywalk Observatory also shows information videos and has other interactive items to help you learn about the city.

-Have any other suggestions of things to do with a day in Boston?
+Have any other suggestions for things to do with one day in Boston?
 Let me know in the comments below!